peggyjs/peggy/README.md

 $ peggy -o arithmetics-parser.js arithmetics.peggy
 ```

-If you omit both input and output file, standard input and output are used.
+If you omit both input and output file, standard input and standard output are used.

 By default, the generated parser is in the Node.js module format.
 You can
 override this using the `--format` option.